Prompt

 The output is ranked by heat, not alphabet.
 AEs working 30-50 active accounts cannot pull discovery on all of them every week.
 The prompt surfaces which 5 to chase right now.
 The other 45 stay in the list, scanned again next week, ready when their signals fire.

 Hiring surges are normalized against the company’s own baseline.
-Notion at +204% is genuinely extraordinary because Notion’s historical sales hiring pace is 16.7 jobs in 4 weeks.
-Snowflake at +29% is meaningful because their baseline is 116.
+The productivity SaaS at +204% is genuinely extraordinary because its historical sales hiring pace is 16.7 jobs in 4 weeks.
+The cloud data platform at +29% is meaningful because its baseline is 116.
 The same percentage from two companies of very different sizes carries very different intelligence.
 The prompt surfaces the baseline so the rep reads the surge in context.

 Strategic investments are buying signals about adjacent categories.
-When Snowflake invests in two AI data trust companies in the same month, the company is telling the market what they’re building toward.
+When the cloud data platform invests in two AI data trust companies in the same month, the company is telling the market what they’re building toward.
 That is direct intelligence for any seller in governance, quality, observability, or data security.
 The prompt catches strategic-investment news because it is news of intent.

 Data drawn from Lusha’s signals layer, applied across 300M+ verified contacts and millions of company records under GDPR, CCPA, SOC 2, ISO 27701, ISO 31700, and TRUSTe.